0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/tx-prioritization-egp.md

-Users who want their transactions to be priotized for sequencing can sign their transactions with gas prices that are higher than the suggested gas price.
+Users can sign transactions with gas prices higher than the suggested gas price for prioritized sequencing.
 That is,

 $$
 \texttt{SignedGasPrice} > \texttt{suggestedGasPrice}